-\begin{remark} As an algorithmic consistency result in the noise-free setting, the key difference between \cref{cor:consistency DE} and Theorem 3.9 in \cite{chen2024pseudo} lies in our use of the fill distance to characterize the denseness of query points.
-This improvement leads to the statement in part \itref{it2:consistency DE}, showing that selecting an appropriate bandwidth can achieve better space-filling performance compared to using a fixed bandwidth. \end{remark}
+\begin{remark} As an algorithmic consistency result in the noise-free setting, the key difference between \cref{cor:consistency DE} and \cite[Theorem 3.9]{chen2023pseudo} lies in our use of the fill distance to characterize the denseness of query points.
+This improvement leads to the statement in part \cref{cor:consistency DE}\cref{it2:consistency DE}, showing that selecting an appropriate bandwidth can achieve better space-filling performance compared to using a fixed bandwidth. \end{remark}